-• Gaining a better understanding of the causes of dementia.

-- Developing strategies to reduce dementia risk and slow the progression of the disease. - Providing accurate and timely diagnoses. - Improving treatment and care options for people living with dementia. - Increasing the awareness and understanding of rights, needs and experiences of people living with dementia, their carers and families. - Finding a cure for dementia.
+- Gaining a better understanding of the causes of dementia. - Developing strategies to reduce dementia risk and slow the progression of the disease. - Providing accurate and timely diagnoses. - Testing potential new treatments for specific sub-types of dementia. - Improving treatment and care options for people living with dementia. - Increasing the awareness and understanding of rights, needs and experiences of people living with dementia, their carers and families. - Finding a cure for dementia.

-The applicant will need to secure a supervisor at the host or a related institution who is expected to hold a contract (fixed-term or tenure) for the duration of the project.
-If the supervisor does not hold tenure, the application must include a co-supervisor at the host institution that does.
-The supervisor will provide the facilities required for the research, have oversight of the Fellow and their research program and contribute actively to the training of the Fellow.
+The applicant will need to secure a mentor at the host or a related institution who is expected to hold a contract (fixed-term or tenure) for the duration of the project.
+If the mentor does not hold tenure, the application must include a an AI who has a contract for the duration of the project who could provide mentorship if required.
+The mentor will provide the facilities required for the research, have oversight of the Fellow and their research program and contribute actively to the training of the Fellow.

-Further, the applicant must have the research credentials and appropriate strength in their proposal and supervisory team.
+Further, the applicant must have the research credentials and appropriate strength in their proposal and mentorship team.
 We encourage applications from multi-disciplinary teams including health professionals, statisticians, health economists, public health researchers and policy makers.
 It is highly recommended that people living with dementia, their carers and families are involved in the project, from initiation through to completion.
 When assembling your team, please ensure that you have done so in line with the relevant eligibility criteria.

-Each Mid-Career Research Fellowship is two years in duration and includes a salary component of \$151,000 per annum and may be indexed in line with wage growth each year.
+Each Mid-Career Research Fellowship is 2 years in duration and includes a salary component of \$151,000 per annum and may be indexed in line with wage growth each year.
 Level of appointment and salary is to be negotiated between the host institution and the recipient; the host institution will be required to cover salary and on-cost expenses above the salary component of the award.
 Fellowships are intended to be undertaken on a full-time basis, however, part-time (with salary pro-rata) may be negotiated under special circumstances.
 The Fellowship also includes a \$85,000 project grant, to cover research expenses.